WEBINAR: Learn How To Use Retail Media In Your Next CTV Campaign

 Can be less accurate than first- and second-party data and is experiencing signal loss due to how it’s collected.

 We start by getting to know your brand, your goals, and your target audience.
-From there, we combine every relevant data point at our disposal — including your CRM, internal insight, retail media, our ecosystem of 200+ data partners, insight from the publishers and DSPs we integrate with, and more.
+From there, we combine every relevant data point at our disposal, including your CRM, internal knowledge, retail media, our ecosystem of 200+ data partners, insight from the publishers and DSPs we integrate with, and more.

 We work with you to identify the perfect mix of data to build custom audiences.
 This could mean using Amazon shopper data to find viewers who’ve been shopping for similar products or Edmunds automotive data to find in-market car buyers.